Arthgyaan

 Disallowed investments

-• NPS: The family should not invest any amount in NPS beyond the minimum needed to get a deduction under Section 80CCD, i.e. ₹50,000/year and any amount under Corporate NPS.
-The logic here is that NPS locks in your money until 60 (incompatible with FIRE goals) and requires that you invest 40% of your NPS corpus in an undesirable taxable annuity
+• NPS: The family should not invest any amount in NPS beyond the minimum needed to get a deduction under Section 80CCD, i.e., ₹50,000/year and any amount under Corporate NPS.
+The logic here is that NPS locks in your money until 60 and requires that you invest 40% of your NPS corpus in an undesirable taxable annuity.

-• Other options: Cryptocurrencies, P2P loans, direct stocks and investment real estate/land (except the primary residence) should be avoided
+• Other options: Cryptocurrencies, P2P loans, direct stocks, and investment real estate/land (except a primary residence) should be avoided.

 Rebalancing plan